spekulatius/PHPScraper/README.md

 $web = new \spekulatius\phpscraper;

 /**
  * Navigate to the test page.
-This page contains a number of links with different rel attributes.
+This page contains several links with different rel attributes.
 To save space only the first one:
  *
  * <a href="https://placekitten.com/432/287" rel="nofollow">external kitten</a>
  */